alyssadsouza/alyssadsouza.github.io/src/content/rent-rite.md

 - Using Tableau for visualizations makes the data more accessible and insightful, and it was really easy to integrate into the web app.
 - Using a random forest model from scikit-learn for our price predictions made it very effective for data that matches our training set, but definitely limits its effectiveness on outlier data, so reworking to a different type of model would probably greatly improve its success.
 After learning more about using ML models for data analysis and prediction, I would love to return to this project and experiment to get better results.

-With solid improvements to the model side, insights and predictions from RentRite can genuinely help people make better rental decisions, whether they are looking for a new place during their internships or trying to set competitive rental prices.
+For now we've stopped data collection since the time and resources spent on scraping thousands of listings monthly isn't justified for a project that we aren't actively improving.
+However, with solid improvements to the model side, insights and predictions from RentRite can genuinely help people make better rental decisions, whether they are looking for a new place during their internships or trying to set competitive rental prices, so it's always worth considering returning to.
 Overall, working on this project taught me a lot about data pipelines, machine learning, and the practical aspects of deploying a full-stack application so I definitely consider it a worthwhile effort.